Valanjanganam Falls

-Valanjanganam Falls, locally known as Valanjanganam Vellachaattam is a scenic waterfall located in Kuttikkanam in Idukki district, Kerala state.
-It lies on the Kottayam-Kumily state highway, about 1 km from Murinjapuzha and 5 km from Kuttikkanam.
+Valanjanganam Falls, locally known as Valanjanganam Vellachaattam is a scenic waterfall located in Peermade in Idukki district, Kerala state.
+It lies on the National Highway 183 (Kottayam-Kumily Road), about 1 km from Murinjapuzha and 5 km from Kuttikkanam.
 Tourists usually stop here for a tea and enjoy the falls.
 Its an ideal spot to stop and take a quick stretch and relax during tiring journeys.